Pt.2 The rich young Ruler

 The rich ruler lived by the letter of the law, he accumulated so much wealth that he had enough to help others.
 When He asked Jesus what he need to do to have eternal life Jesus pointed to the commandments (plural), how one is to live, the last one being to 'You shall love your neighbor as yourself.'
 This young man thought he kept them all from when he was young, but actually he did not.

 Jesus told this rich young man to sell what he has and give to the poor, but he also said to follow him.
 He was showing him that his earthly riches had him in bondage to the true riches he could have in heaven.
-He did not say the same to everyone who is rich, He treated people individually, not as a collective.
+He did not say the same to everyone who is rich, He treated people individually, not as a collective which is what socialism does.

 Jesus then told him that he must distribute his wealth to the poor if he wanted to enter life, and MOST importantly follow Jesus.
 Jesus knew he did not keep all God’s instructions and this is what prevented him